geledek/whatsapp-chatgpt-bot/README.md

 2. Navigate to the project directory: `cd whatsapp-chatgpt-bot`
 3. Install project dependencies: `npm install`
 4. Copy your OpenAI API Key to `.env` file.

-5. Start the service: `node index.js`
-6. Scan the output QR code using Whatsapp Business App.
+TODO: optional for AWS EC2 deploymenet

 ## Usage

-To run the project, use the following command: `node {main file name}`
+To run the project, use the following command: `node index.js` Register a Whatsapp business account using any mobile number, scan the output QR code using Whatsapp Business App.
+When talking to the business account, add `!` before the message to trigger ChatGPT.

 ## Contributing